Multiloop Lie algebras and the construction of extended affine Lie algebras: Introduction

-We briefly outline the contents of this article.
-In section 2, we recall the definition and some results about multiloop algebras, and define a support-isomorphism.
-In section 3, we define a multiloop Lie algebra $\Lmh$, and observe the property of the support of a $Q_{\hz}$-grading.
+We briefly outline the contents of this paper.
+In section 2, we recall the definition and some results of multiloop algebras, and define support-isomorphism.
+In section 3, we define a multiloop Lie algebra $\Lmh$, and study the properties of the support of a $Q_{\hz}$-grading.
 In section 4, we study a support-isomorphism of multiloop Lie algebras.
-In section 5, we give a necessary and sufficient condition for multiloop Lie algebra to be support-isomorphic to some Lie $\mathbb{Z}^n$-torus, and finally, we study the construction of EALAs from a multiloop Lie algebra. \\ \\ \textbf{Assumptions and Notation.} \begin{enumerate} \item[(a)] Throughout this paper all vector spaces and algebras are defined over a base field $k$ of characteristic 0 and we assume that $k$ is \textit{algebraically closed}.
+In section 5, we give a necessary and sufficient condition for a multiloop Lie algebra to be support-isomorphic to some Lie $\mathbb{Z}^n$-torus, and finally, we study the construction of EALAs from a multiloop Lie algebra. \\ \\ \textbf{Assumptions and Notation.} \begin{enumerate} \item[(a)] Throughout this paper all vector spaces and algebras are defined over a base field $k$ of characteristic 0 and we assume that $k$ is \textit{algebraically closed}.
 In this paper an algebra is not necessarily associative or unital. \item[(b)] For each $n \in \mathbb{Z}_{>0}$, we choose a primitive $n$-th root of unity $\zeta_n\in k$ satisfying the following condition: for all $m,n \in \mathbb{Z}_{>0}$,

 \item[(c)] For an n-tuple of positive integers $\bm{m}=(m_1,\dots,m_n)$, let

 \item[(d)] For a group $\Lambda$ and a subset $S \subseteq \Lambda$, let $\langle S \rangle$ be a subgroup of $\Lambda$ generated by $S$. \item[(e)] If $\Bb=\bigoplus_{\lambda \in \Lambda} \Bb^{\lambda}$ is a $\Lambda$-graded algebra for some abelian group $\Lambda$, we put